GluuFederation/cloud-native-edition/pygluu/kubernetes/templates/README.md

     1. Configure `kubectl` to use the cluster:

             kubectl config use-context minikube

     1. Enable ingress on minikube

         ```bash
         minikube addons enable ingress
         ```

+    1. **Optional[alpha]:** If using Istio please [install](https://istio.io/latest/docs/setup/install/standalone-operator/) it prior to installing Gluu.
+You may choose to use any installation method Istio supports.Please note that at the moment Istio ingress is not supported with Minikube.

 === "MicroK8s"
     ## MicroK8s